-Vermont, 1950 Idlewild Hall is where parents send daughters that had deemed lost causes.
+Vermont, 1950 Idlewild Hall is where parents send daughters that have been deemed “lost causes”.
 Whether illegitimate, inconvenient, or simply rebellious, girls find themselves dropped unceremoniously at Idlewild.
 Once there. four girls forge a tight bond of friendship until one of them vanishes without a trace.

 Vermont, 2014 Twenty years after her older sister was found murdered on the now-abandoned grounds of Idlewild Hall, journalist Fiona Sheridan returns to her hometown in rural Vermont to cover the story of the school’s restoration.
 Confronted with memories she has worked so hard to bury, Fiona becomes determined to uncover the mystery of her sister’s death.

-The problem is that Fiona spends an inordinate amount of time repeating herself about how broken up she is over her sister’s death, and lamenting that she and her police officer boyfriend may not be meant for one another.
-Not until the final seventy pages or so does Fiona’s narrative begin to pick up momentum and by that point the tension is lost.
+The problem is that Fiona spends an inordinate amount of time repeating herself about how broken up she is over her sister’s death, and lamenting that she and her police-officer boyfriend may not be meant for one another.
+Not until the final seventy pages or so does Fiona’s narrative begin to pick up momentum and by that point the tension has been lost.

 My rating: 3/5